junhoyoon-s243/junhoyoon-s243.github.io/_pages/about.md

 My research leverages machine learning, network science, and econometrics to derive business intelligence for firms and policymakers.
-I study questions about technology innovation, interfirm collaboration, human resources, and healthcare.
+I study questions about technology innovation, interfirm collaboration, and healthcare.
 I earned my Ph.D. in Business Administration from the Tippie College of Business at the University of Iowa, under the guidance of Dr. [Gautam Pant](https://sites.google.com/view/gautam-pant).